raspberrypilearning/python-web-server-with-flask/en/step_1.md

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):
 - [Apply abstraction and decomposition to solve more complex problems](https://curriculum.raspberrypi.org/programming/developer/)

+--- no-print ---

+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask/print){:target="_blank"}.

+--- /no-print ---